Skip to main content

 • Tag — converts the selected text into a Tag (you can also type ## while writing).

 Each option also has keyboard shortcuts for quick editing.
 You can see the shortcut by hovering over the relevant button in the toolbar.
-For a full list, see Keyboard Shortcuts.
+Format text as you type using Markdown-like syntax, such as surrounding text with single asterisks (e.g., *text*) to create bold text, or press the asterisk key twice to begin typing in bold.

-Changing the Rem Type
+Changing the bullet Type

 • Heading 1, 2, or 3 (and more heading levels via "More Headings")